Inserting Models

 Usage examples¶

-package also accepts a pandas DataFrame with the required keys as an alternative to a JSON in the prediction parameter.
+The mosqlient package also accepts a pandas DataFrame with the required keys as an alternative to a JSON in the prediction parameter.
 For more details, refer to the documentation here.

 from mosqlient import upload_model